Yikez978/vapt/README.md

-Vulnerability Assessment Penitration Tool (VAPT)
+Vulnerability Assessment Penetration Tool (VAPT)
 ================================================

-This is a framework built for penters and teams to collect and corrilate data during a penitration test.
+This is a framework built for pen-testers and teams to collect and correlate data during a penetration test.
 VAPT has the following capabilities:
 - User Registration
 - Project Scheduling
 - Tool parsing